 I use dulce de leche where caramel is often used.
 In fact, I created this batch to use in a coffee cake recipe I am developing.
 There is enough leftover that I will also be using to make cinnamon rolls.
 Aka, there will be lots of dulce de leche recipes coming your way!
 Here are a few other places I think you will enjoy it.

 Use as a topping on

 How do I make It?

 There are two common ways to make dulce de leche.
 One is the traditional Argentinian way and the other is using condensed milk.
-For this recipe I am going to focus the traditional Argentinian way.
+For this recipe, I am going to focus on the traditional Argentinian way.
 It is a slow process, but to be honest, I like the slow process.
 While the milk is caramelizing there is time to do other things in the kitchen.
 Just make sure you stay close towards the end so that you can stir the milk often.

 Dulce de Leche Recipe

 - In a heavy saucepan over medium heat add milk, sugar, dark corn syrup, and cinnamon stick and stir.